As a woman, I conceal carry in a Flashbang Bra Holster almost every day. It’s a standard part of my CCW life.

 My second favorite holster option is the Crossbreed Modular Belly Band.
 I’ll write a review on that soon!
 I have other inside the waistband type holsters in my stash that I sometimes use.
 Waist carry doesn’t come anywhere close to the comfort level I can get with bra carry.

 Ultimately, the purpose of women’s concealed carry is to be comforting, not comfortable.
 Even so, comfort is still important.
-If it isn’t comfortable enough for us ladies, then we aren’t going to actually conceal carry.
+If it isn’t comfortable enough, we aren’t going to actually conceal carry.
 The best gun in the world won’t do us any good if it’s at home in the safe when we need it.

 4. I believe I’ll have a better chance of getting to my gun quickly in a life threatening situation.